 For example, if you have a mortgage balance of £150,000 and £20,000 in savings, you will only be charged interest on £130,000.

-Yes, most offset accounts let you take money out of the linked savings account or pay into it at any point.
+Most offset mortgage accounts will let you withdraw money from the linked savings account, or pay into it at any point.

 If you take money out, you will begin to pay more interest on the mortgage